 Last Election: 21st March 2018

 Media: Two daily newspapers – The Daily Observer & The Carib Times published in English.
 Radio and television services are provided by Antigua and Barbuda Broadcasting Services (ABS).
 Other radio and/or TV stations are Observer Radio, Caribbean Radio Lighthouse (Baptist Mission), Radio ZDK (commercial), CTV, Entertainment Systems (US cable channels) and Flow (cable channels).

 Post: A full postal service is available at the post office in St. John’s

 Road: There are 384km of main roads and 780km of secondary roads.

 Sea: Cruise ship port at Heritage Quay has two recently constructed piers in the capital of St. John’s Harbour, accommodating at the same time 4 of the largest and most modern cruise liners, are expected to receive approximately 500,000 cruise passengers (2003-2004 projection) this year.
 Cruise passenger arrivals is expected to increase to approximately one million passengers over the next three years.

 St. John’s; Commercial port at Deep Water Harbour has modern and efficient port and container handling facilities, provides regular sea freight services to and from all parts of the world

 St. John’s; Yachting port at Nelson’s Dockyard and Falmouth Harbour in the English Harbour area.

-Deep Water Harbour, Jolly Harbour and English Harbour now uses the eSeaClear system which allows vessels submitt important documents of declaration online.
-They are recieved by the immgration, customs and port officials prior to arrival that helps to facilitate a smooth and timely process.
+Deep Water Harbour, Jolly Harbour and English Harbour now uses the eSeaClear system which allows vessels submit important documents of declaration online.
+They are received by the immigration, customs and port officials prior to arrival that helps to facilitate a smooth and timely process.